peepkungas/estnltk-openstack-spark/warc_to_hdfs/README.txt

 This program converts WARC archive files into Hadoop SequenceFiles for cluster usage.
 The program is built on NutchWAX, with a replaced Importer.

+Build command (Javadoc errors, but succeeds): ant package

 Usage: Call ImporterToHdfs, simplified by calling
 	bin/nutchwax import_to_hdfs <manifestfile>
-where manifestfile is a file containing a path to a WARC file on each row.
+where manifestfile is a file containing a path to a WARC file on each row (exact file paths, wildcards and directories are not accepted).

-Output: SequenceFiles are written into folder sequencefiles, with each file containing content from one WARC.
+Output: SequenceFiles are written into directory sequencefiles, with each file containing content from one WARC.
 Non-text contect is discarded.
 Sequencefiles contain key-value pairs where:
 	key - domain::path::date
 	value - unprocessed HTML of the page
 SequenceFiles are in a compressed format and therefore are not human-readable.